-Work-Study students must have a minimum of six credits, during the academic year, to qualify to work under this program.
-Positions are available at on-campus and off-campus sites.
+Work-study students must have a minimum of six credits, during the academic year, to qualify to work under this program.
+Positions are available on-campus and off-campus.

 Fall & Spring:

-Summer Work-Study students can begin work on July 1st and can work up to 30 hours per week.
-Summer 2013 Work-Study awards are available to students who will be attending the 2013-2014 academic year.
-A 2013/14 FAFSA must be completed prior to Summer 2013 for Summer work awards.
-Students enrolled in Summer credit classes are NOT eligible to work under the Summer Work-Study program.
+Summer work-study students can begin work on May 1st and can work up to 25 hours per week.
+A summer 2014/15 FAFSA must be completed prior to summer 2014 for summer work-study awards.
+Students enrolled in summer credit classes are NOT eligible to work under the summer work-study program.

-When a student is awarded College Work-Study and accepts their award via their MyWestern portal, a questionnaire will be emailed to the student for completion.
-Once completed and returned to Heather Marx, a Work Study Supervisor will contact the student to set up an interview.
+When a student is awarded college work-study and accepts their award via their Financial Aid Online account, a questionnaire will be emailed to the student for completion.
+Once completed and returned to Heather Marx, a work-study supervisor will contact the student to set up an interview.

 If hired, students will need to meet with Heather Marx.
 Her office is located in the Administrative Building on the corner of 7th and Main Streets.
 Students will need to show two forms of identification.